 In line with the recent change in JVCI guidance, all new first dose vaccinations will be with the Pfizer vaccination.

 Information regarding second doses

-We have now had confirmation that we will receive supplies of vaccine in the 11th week after we gave the initial dose.
+We are now offering all second doses at 8 weeks.
 You can expect us to contact you to confirm your second dose in this timeframe in the coming weeks.

 Latest update about concerns around safety of AZ vaccine